-The goal of this project is to fill a data gap regarding the distribution and abundance of the Strawberry darter (E. fragi).
-The Strawberry darter is a relatively newly described species from the orangethroat darter (E. spectabile) group.
+The goal of this project is to fill a data gap regarding the distribution and abundance of the Strawberry Darter (E. fragi).
+The Strawberry Darter is a relatively newly described species from the Orangethroat Darter (E. spectabile) group.
 This darter is endemic to the Strawberry River and its tributaries in north central Arkansas.
-Robison completed a survey of E. fragi in the Strawberry in 1998.
-The objectives of the current study include (a) re-sampling of the sites occupied by Robison to determine whether abundance and distribution are stable, (b) sample new tributary sites to determine if the distribution is larger than historical data indicate, and (c) employ multistate occupancy models to determine which habitat variables are associated with sites occupied by E. fragi.
+Robison (1998) completed a survey of E. fragi in the Strawberry in 1998.
+The objectives of the current study include (a) resampling of the sites found to be occupied during Robison's survey, in order to determine whether distribution and abundance are stable; (b) sample new tributary sites to determine if the distribution is larger than historical data indicate; and (c) employ multistate occupancy models to determine which habitat variables are associated with sites occupied by E. fragi.